Kong/docs.konghq.com/app/konnect/servicehub/manage-services.md

 5. Click on the **Actions** dropdown menu.

 6. Click **Deprecate Version** to deprecate the Service version.
-Deprecating a service version will show a Deprecated status.
-Endpoints are still fully useable.

-   A deprecated version can be changed back to Published status.
+   A Deprecated version can be changed back to Published status.
 Click **Undeprecate** in the **Actions** dropdown.

 ### Delete a Service Version

+Deleting a Service version _permanently_ deletes that version.

 1. From the left navigation menu, click **Services**.